domesticatedviking/TextyMcSpeechy/TTS_dojo_guide.md

 - implement automatic sampling rate detection
 - clean the dojo after an aborted training attempt
 - tidy up output while training processes are running
+- add epoch suffix to name and subfolder for final TTS models to make incremental comparisons easier
+- add option to automatically speak a test phrase when the model is done training
+- add option to speak a test phrase in every incrementally trained TTS voice in the `finished_tts_voice` folder